OpenCLTBrigade/cmpd-holiday-gift/README.md

 [Mustache].
 For development, we use [mailtrap.io] to test sending emails.

 The frontend is written with [React].
-It is assembled using [create-react-app].
+It is scaffolded using [create-react-app].
 The theme is [AdminLTE], based on [Bootstrap 3].
+To use bootstrap components, use [react-bootstrap].
+We're using [styled-components] for custom styles (in place of LESS / SCSS).

 Tests are run using [Jasmine].
 Coding style is enforced by [eslint].